United States airdate: October 5, 2001

 - Unexplained Recovery: After the first time the old man gets beaten up off-screen due to being mistaken for SpongeBob's bully, he's perfectly fine when SpongeBob runs back the other way, and acts as if the Misplaced Retribution against him never happened.

 - Ungrateful Bastard: Flats, after SpongeBob performs CPR on him for three hours, STILL wants to beat him up.

-- Not to mention, SpongeBob introduced himself to Flatts, only to get the response, "Hi, SpongeBob.
+- Not to mention, at the beginning of the episode, SpongeBob introduced himself to Flatts, only to get the response, "Hi, SpongeBob.
 I'm gonna kick your butt."

 - Unusually Uninteresting Sight: The female student next to SpongeBob when Mrs. Puff sees him with his fist up does not even appear to acknowledge the teacher chewing him out over Flatts, who is unconscious on the floor.

 - Victory by Endurance: SpongeBob manages to survive Flatts's pounding by being straight up immune to his punches; Flatts simply keeps punching him all day long until he finally collapses from exhaustion.
 Too bad SpongeBob ends up being Made Out to Be a Jerkass by Mrs. Puff.